 For instance, if you want to purchase a new car, you should not base your decision on the car’s gas mileage alone.
-You should also assess the make, model, and year.
-This is just the same thing with buying sheets.
-Most consumers would choose sheets which are having the highest thread count but they do not consider the quality of the cotton, the size of the thread or the ply of the thread, whether it is single, double or triple-ply.
+You should also assess the make, model and year.
+This goes the same with buying sheets.
+Most consumers choose sheets that have the highest thread count but they do not consider the quality of the cotton, the size of the thread or the ply of the thread, whether it is single, double or triple-ply.

-Most consumers are unaware that some manufacturers are selling cheap sheets, increasing the thread count to make it look like they are selling quality sheets.
+Most consumers are unaware that some manufacturers sell cheap sheets, increasing the thread count to make it look like they are selling quality sheets.

 What is thread count?

-Thread count is the number of threads that are comprised in one square inch.
+Thread count is the number of threads in one square inch.
 This includes the vertical as well as the horizontal weave of the fabric.

-Does thread count matters in choosing sheets?
-The truth is, thread count does matter when choosing sheets.
+Does thread count matter in choosing sheets?
+Indeed, thread count does matter when choosing sheets.
 It should be within the normal range.
-For instance, if the thread count of your sheet is less than 180, then you could probably see some tiny holes on it which is not good.
+For instance, if the thread count of your sheet is less than 180, then you could probably see some tiny holes on it, which is not good.

-But on the contrary, it is quite unbelievable that high thread counts are now being used as a marketing trick.
-For instance, sheets which have a 1,000-thread count has a worse quality than the ones with a 300-thread count.
+But quite frankly, it is quite unbelievable that high thread counts are now being used as a marketing trick.
+For instance, some sheets which have a 1,000-thread count are found to have worse quality than those with a 300-thread count.

 So, what should you look for in sheets, aside from the thread count?

 Evaluate the diameter of the thread as well as its ply.
-This will tell you how fine the yarns are and how many individual yarns are being twisted together.
-In a single-ply thread, only one strand of yarn is used per thread.
-While two-ply yarn implies that two strands of yarn are being twisted together.
+This will tell you how fine the yarns are and how many individual yarns are twisted together.
+In a single-ply thread, only one strand of yarn is used per thread, while two-ply yarn implies that two strands of yarn are twisted together.

-Most often, ply is a much better gauge of quality than the thread count.
-It’s because it indicates exactly how the thread count was obtained.
-Ply implies the number of yarns included in each thread.
-A single-ply or a two-ply yarn is fine, however, a ply greater than two is not greatly recommended.
-Instead of paying more for quality threads, most manufacturers increase their thread counts by using multiple-ply yarns which is much cheaper.
-Therefore, sheets with 600 thread counts imply that it uses 200 three-ply yarns.
+Ply is actually a much better gauge of quality than the thread count.
+Ply indicates exactly how the thread count was obtained.
+It implies the number of yarns included in each thread.
+A single-ply or two-ply yarn is fine; however, a ply greater than two is not greatly recommended.
+Instead of paying more for quality threads, most manufacturers increase their thread counts by using multiple-ply yarns which are much cheaper.
+Therefore, sheets with a 600-thread count imply that it uses 200 three-ply yarns.

 The quality of the cotton threads is more important than the thread count.
-It’s better to choose organic cotton since it is softer and safer compared to those who are traditionally grown.
-So, if you want to sleep on high-quality sheets then make sure that the sheet is using organic cotton.
+It’s better to choose organic cotton since it is softer and safer compared to those that are traditionally grown.
+So, if you want to sleep on high-quality sheets, then make sure they are made of organic cotton.

 Another important factor to consider is the diameter of the yarn.
 The fineness or the thickness of the yarn is determined by its number.
 Yarns which have a higher number are finer.
-Cheaper sheets use yarns which have a size of 30 or 40.
-While high-end sheets use yarns that have a size of 100 or above.
-The most recommended size of the yarns would be between 60 and 80 yarns.
+Cheaper sheets use yarns which have a size of 30 or 40, while high-end sheets use 100 or above.
+The most recommended size of yarn would be between 60 and 80.
 This is the finest organic cotton.

+Thread count is just one of the factors that can help in determining if a sheet is made of good quality.
 Aside from having the best thread count, quality sheets must also use the best textile and weave.
-This means that the thread count is just one of the factors that can help in determining if a sheet is made of good quality.
 The material that it is woven from is also something that should be considered if you want to sleep like a baby.

-For durable and cool sheets, the perfect thread count would be between 180 to 280 thread count.
-So, sheets having 1,500 thread count are not a good choice.
+For durable and cool sheets, the perfect thread count would be between 180 to 280.
+Sheets with a 1,500-thread count are not a good choice.

 Conventional cotton fibres are short and can give you an irritating feel.
 The best choice would be the extra-long staple kinds of cotton such as Pima and Supima cotton.
 They have long and soft fibres, making them perfect for sheets.

-The best choice would be Supima cotton since they are more durable, breathable and very soft.
-Most of all, it is validated by the American Supima Association that it is 100% authentic, which means that it does not contain any filler fibres.
+The better choice between the two would be Supima cotton since they are more durable, breathable and very soft.
+Most of all, it is validated by the American Supima Association as 100% authentic, which means it does not contain any filler fibres.

-The way how the cotton is woven can also create a huge impact on how the sheets feel against your skin.
-Most 5-star hotels are using the Percale weave.
-It only shows that they are making the right choice.
+The way the cotton is woven can also create a huge impact on how the sheets feel against your skin.
+Most 5-star hotels use the Percale weave.
+It only shows that they make the right choice.
 This is the ideal weave for most sleepers since it can keep you cooler.
 It can also help in regulating body temperature.
-Best of all, you can always assure that it can last longer compared to a sateen weave.
+Best of all, you can always be assured that it will last longer compared to a sateen weave.